 It is inevitable that every person will change, grow and evolve throughout their life time.
 Past mistakes should not be held against people that are trying to better themselves and move on with their life.
-By expunging a record, that a person charged with the crime can get a second chance to make things right.
+By expunging a record through obtaining an expunction, a person charged with the crime can get a second chance to make things right.

 Our firm has handled hundreds of expunctions and non-disclosure cases.
 We have streamlined our very thorough process so it saves you money and time.

-Our Approach to Getting Expunctions and Non-Disclosures Granted:
+Our Approach to Getting Expunction and Non-Disclosure Granted:

 After years and years of work and countless expunction and non-disclosure cases, we have found that very good communication with the DA’s Office is always the best strategy.
 Our firm prides itself on having a good solid working relationship with the DA’S Office and we work diligently to get agreements (no objection from the DA’s Office) on expunctions and non-disclosure cases.